 Some of the most common mistakes include:

-Instead of ten rushed tests, aim for one or two fully reviewed exams per session, always tied back to the real handbook.
-Look for a pattern of strong scores on different quizzes plus clear explanations in your teen’s own words.
-Set a simple rule that every practice session sends you back to at least one relevant page of the handbook, and protect study time as “phone‑away” time so your teen can build the focused thinking the DMV will expect.
+Look for a pattern of strong scores on different quizzes plus clear explanations in your teen’s own words — including why a broken yellow line means you can pass if safe to do so, when a complete stop is required before entering a crosswalk or approaching a fire station driveway, and what the proper arm signal for a left turn or a yield at a roundabout looks like when a mechanical signal is unavailable.
+Set a simple rule that every practice session sends you back to at least one relevant page of the handbook, and protect study time as phone-away time so your teen can build the focused thinking the DMV will expect on the actual dmv written test.

 When Does Adding a Driving School Make Sense?

 There are, however, situations where adding a structured driver education course is the most practical move for safety, confidence, and the family’s peace of mind.
-Needing extra support does not mean your teen is behind; it means you are taking their future safety seriously.
+Needing extra support does not mean your teen is behind — it means you are taking their future safety seriously.

 Choosing a Safer Path Forward for Your New Driver

 Choosing that kind of structured, supportive help is a straightforward next step when you want your new driver surrounded by adults who take their safety at least as seriously as you do.
+Find your nearest Jungle Driving School location here or call us to ask about first-time permit prep sessions.

 Frequently Asked Questions